ChefWist/TCreate/README.md

 # TCreate - Java Game Libary (V0.2)

 <h2>Introduction</h2>
 I have made this game libary that you can use to easily make games with java swing.
+You can view TCreate info by using: TCreate.displayInfomation();

 <h2>Features</h2>
 <ul>